unisave-cloud/docs/unisave-local.md

 <a name="saved-as"></a>
 ## `SavedAs` attribute

 This attribute tells Unisave which fields to save and how to call them.
-It can be attached to any public, non-static field of your script.
+It can be attached to any field or property of your script.

 The only argument is the key, under which the value will be stored.